Skip to main content

 Resource Quota

 The total amount of memory and CPU that is allowed to use by all containers running in a namespace is restricted to a default amount.
 If you exceed this amount, Kubernetes will respond with an error event telling you that creation of pods are forbidden due to exceeded quota.
-Read more about namespace resource quotas in the official Kubernetes docs 📖
+Read more about namespace resource quotas in the official Kubernetes docs :book:

 Increasing the default amount is done by self-service in the repo terraform-aks.
 Locate the correct namespaces.<cluster-name>.<environment>.tf-file and update the quota for your namespace.
 Then create a Pull Request against the main-branch.